Leee-xx/LEEWANG-take_home_challenge/README.md

 1. Support Global Fulfillment

+ - Create a fulfullment-center model (minimally a name, city, and country).
- - Modify the database schema to support locations at more than one FC.
+ - Modify the location model to support more than one FC.
  - Pre-populate the new row, rack, and shelf locations for the new FC.
-   - (Note: There will be 15 rows, 15 racks and 6 shelves in the new FC as opposed to the 10 rows, 10 racks and 5 shelves in our first FC.)
+   (Note: There should be 15 rows, 15 racks, and 6 shelves in the new FC (compared to the 10 rows, 10 racks, and 5 shelves in our first FC.)

 2. Inventory Lookup Tool